0xprime/CertificateScanner/README.md

 `.\CertificateScanner.ps1 -targets .\servers.txt -ports 443,8443 -output certs.csv -timeout 500`

 The "Targets" parameter can be either a file containing IPs and hostnames, or a list of IPs or hostnames separated by commas.
-The script will check each server and port pair in sequence, except where the target is a HOST:IP pair.
+The script will check each server and port pair in sequence, except where the target is a HOST:PORT pair.
 In that case, only that combination will be checked.

 ### Example
 `.\CertificateScanner.ps1 -targets 10.0.0.1,10.0.0.2,github.com:4444 -ports 443,8443`